Casey Fitzgerald (ice hockey)

-Casey Fitzgerald (born February 25, 1997) is an American professional ice hockey defenseman who plays for the Hartford Wolf Pack in the American Hockey League (AHL) while under contract to the New York Rangers of the National Hockey League (NHL).
-He was selected in the third round (86th overall) of the 2016 NHL Entry Draft by the Buffalo Sabres.
+Casey Fitzgerald (born February 25, 1997) is an American professional ice hockey defenseman who plays for the Florida Panthers of the National Hockey League (NHL).
+He was selected in the third round (86th overall) of the 2016 NHL entry draft by the Buffalo Sabres.

 Playing career

 Amateur

 Fitzgerald played youth AAA hockey with the Middlesex Islanders out of North Andover MA.
 Fitzgerald was a part of the 2014–15 US national under-18 team of the United States Hockey League (USHL), where he won a gold medal and had the best plus/minus rating on the team at the 2015 IIHF World U18 Championships.

 Collegiate

 Fitzgerald joined the Boston College Eagles ice hockey team for the 2015–16 season.
 In his freshman year, he appeared in 39 games and scored 27 points, including 4 goals 23 assists.
 He was named to the Hockey East Pro Ambitions All-Rookie team at the conclusion of the 2015–16 season.